nathanl/authority/README.md

 ## Credits, AKA 'Shout-Outs'

-- @adamhunter for pairing with me on this gem.
+- [adamhunter](https://github.com/adamhunter) for pairing with me on this gem.
 The only thing faster than his typing is his brain.
-- @nkallen for [this lovely blog post on access control](http://pivotallabs.com/users/nick/blog/articles/272-access-control-permissions-in-rails) when he worked at Pivotal Labs.
-I cried sweet tears of joy when I read that article a couple of years ago.
+- [nkallen](https://github.com/nkallen) for writing [a lovely blog post on access control](http://pivotallabs.com/users/nick/blog/articles/272-access-control-permissions-in-rails) when he worked at Pivotal Labs.
+I cried sweet tears of joy when I read that a couple of years ago.
+I was like, "Zee access code, she is so BEEUTY-FUL!"
-- @jnunemaker for later creating [Canable](#http://github.com/jnunemaker/canable), another inspiration for Authority.
+- [jnunemaker](https://github.com/jnunemaker) for later creating [Canable](http://github.com/jnunemaker/canable), another inspiration for Authority.
+- [TMA](http://www.tma1.com) for employing me and letting me open source some of our code.

 ## Contributing